Under Wraps 2: Premise

-One year after meeting Marshall and Gilbert and reuniting Harold the Mummy with his girlfriend, Amy is preparing for her father, Pop's Halloween-themed wedding to his fiancé, Carl.
-Meanwhile, a worker at a museum accidentally revives an evil mummy Sobek, who was once Harold's best friend and they were both in love with Rose (whom Amy named Harold's girlfriend) and Rose chose Harold and Sobek wants to seek revenge.
+One year after meeting Marshall and Gilbert and reuniting Harold the Mummy with his girlfriend, Amy is preparing for her father, Pop's, Halloween-themed wedding to his fiancé, Carl.
+Meanwhile, a worker at a museum accidentally revives an evil mummy Sobek, who was once Harold's best friend before they were both in love with Rose (whom Amy and Gilbert named Harold's girlfriend after the latter's Aunt Rosie) and Rose chose Harold.
+Sobek now wants revenge.

-Buzzy and the kids arrive at Rockport and meet up with her dad and Carl, and get settled into their hotel and go get their rings and jewelry store guy sees a picture of Sobek's amulet and tells them that Sobek may be after Harold and Rose and that the amulet brought him to life.
+Buzzy and the kids arrive at Rockport and meet up with Pop and Carl, and get settled into their hotel.
+When going to get their rings from the jewelry store, the clerk guy sees a picture of Sobek's amulet and tells them that Sobek may be after Harold and Rose and that the amulet brought him to life.

 They go back to the museum and reunite with Harold and Rose by using sunlight on the amulet to bring them to life.
-Buzzy uses replicas of the mummies to put in their sarcophaguses so they can sneak them out of the museum.
+Buzzy uses replicas of the mummies to put in their sarcophagi so they can sneak them out of the museum.

-Back at the hotel, Marshall orders pizza for him and Harold and Marshall updates him on his mom and her boyfriend Ted, who is still going strong and that Gilbert and Amy are making videos for the school paper together, although Marshall admits he is jealous about the amount of time they always spend together.
+Back at the hotel, Marshall orders pizza for him and Harold, and Marshall updates him on his mom and her boyfriend Ted, who are still going strong, and that Gilbert and Amy are making videos for the school paper together, although Marshall admits he is jealous about the amount of time they always spend together.

 While Buzzy and the kids are preparing to decorate for the wedding, Amy finds out that Sobek hypnotized a museum worker and they stole an Egyptian scepter and are on their way to Rockport to seek revenge on Harold and Rose, who sneak off to the Halloween carnival.
 Meanwhile, Sobek and his goons arrive at the museum and discover the fake mummies and decide to go find the real ones at the festival.

-Buzzy and the kids find the mummies dancing at the festival where they encounter Sobek about to attack them with the scepter and they escape in Buzzy's car, but Sobek and his goon wind up with the wedding rings and learn from the jewelry store owner where Amy's dad's wedding is.
+Buzzy and the kids find the mummies dancing at the festival, where they encounter Sobek about to attack them with the scepter and they escape in Buzzy's car, but Sobek and his goon wind up with the wedding rings and learn from the jewelry store owner where Amy's dad's wedding is.